Speak with an expert today

 • Switch to another Medicare Advantage plan (with or without drug coverage)

-During the Annual Enrollment Period, you can:
+During the Medicare Open Enrollment Period (also known as the Annual Enrollment Period), you can:

 • Drop Medicare Advantage and go back to Original Medicare (or vice versa)